robinmdm/assignment-2/README.md

 3. ### **Some text that you may take a sample to apply more by yourself**

-- ### For like forever we are choosing our study field based on these preferences –
+- ### Since forever we are choosing our study field based on these preferences –

   - Parents job or decisions
   - Relatives job or decisions